co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 Todo: do that here.

+Note: there seems to be a problem with how the Json is currently mapped to RDF by the JSON-LD context.
+The wrong parts seem to be in a graph context.
+This is written up in [issue 1248 of the vc-data-model repo](https://github.com/w3c/vc-data-model/issues/1248).

 # Only Trust certain Issuers of Identity

 This is use case [§2.8.1 from Use Case and Requirements for Authorization in Solid](https://solid.github.io/authorization-panel/authorization-ucr/#uc-trustedissuers).
 The answer proposed here was first suggested in